Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral

 \section{Acknowledgements}

-\anon {Redacted for anonymity.} { This research was sponsored by the Richard T. Cheng Endowment at Old Dominion University, SURA grant No. C2024-FEMT-011-01, and the National Institute of General Medical Sciences of the National Institutes of Health under Award Number 1T32GM140911-03.
+{ This research was sponsored by the Richard T. Cheng Endowment at Old Dominion University, SURA grant No. C2024-FEMT-011-01, and the National Institute of General Medical Sciences of the National Institutes of Health under Award Number 1T32GM140911.
 This study was also partially supported by a pilot award from the Long Island Network for Clinical and Translational Science.
 The content is solely the authors’ responsibility and does not necessarily represent the official views of the National Institutes of Health.
 Additionally, this work was supported by the Anvil research computing cluster of Purdue University and the Wahab and Turing clusters at Old Dominion University.
-The authors would like to thank Dr. Christos Tsolakis for helping to assemble the tools utilized in the adaptive pipeline of our approach.
-We'd also like to thank Dr. David Marcum for sharing the AFLR software utilized in this study, and Evangelia Frastali for helping to determine the best parameters for each method tested in our evaluation.
+The authors would like to thank Dr. Fotis Drakopoulos and Dr. Christos Tsolakis for helping with the tools utilized in the adaptive pipeline of our approach.
+Additionally, we'd like to thank Dr. David Marcum for sharing the AFLR software utilized in this study, and Evangelia Frastali for helping to determine some optimal parameters for the pipeline methods tested in our evaluation.
 We'd also like to thank Spiros Tsalikis for discussions regarding the sizing function. }